 As indicated in the discussion paper of the UNICEF, increase of the pension caused the reduction of extreme poverty of children from 9.4% to 7.7%, relatively, children’s poverty reduced from 25%-to 23%.

 From September 1st, 2012 the retirement package for women of 60- 67 age and men of 65-67, was determined by 125 GEL with cash component 110 GEL and retirement package for the age of 67 or more - 140 GEL with 125 GEL cash component.
 This approach has been modified and since September 1s, 2012 the retirement package for women of 60- 67 age and men of 65-67, was determined by 125 GEL with cash component 110 GEL and retirement package for the age of 67 or more - 140 GEL with 125 GEL cash component.
 This approach has been modified and since April 2013 retirement package for all aged pensioners and for the persons with severe disabilities was 125 GEL and from September 1st, 2013 it was increased up to 150 GEL which is equal to subsistence minimum.
-In addition, from September 1st, 2015 monthly minimum pension will be increased for all categories of pensioners up to 160 GEL.

 From September 2013, the pension for extremely disabled beneficiary consists of 150 GEL.
 For the beneficiaries with severe disabilities, disabled children, persons left without breadwinner and persons recognized to be victims of political repressions is 100 GEL